easolhq/easolhq.github.io/docs/reference/objects/cart/cart_item.md

 parent: Cart
 ---

-The `item` object has the following attributes.
+The `Item` object has the following attributes.

 # item.adult_count